Followers

 Tinder

 Tinder is an online dating and geosocial networking application.
-Users anonymously "swipe right" to like or "swipe left" to dislike other users' profiles, which include their photo, a short bio, and a list of their interests.
-Tinder uses a "double opt-in" system where both users must have "swiped right" to match before they can exchange messages.
+Users anonymously "swipe right" to like or "swipe left" to dislike other users' profiles, which include their photo, a short bio, and a

 Google Chrome